-Tag teams form all the time in World Wrestling Entertainment and generally speaking, they earn a run with the tag team championship at one point or another, be that on Raw, SmackDown or NXT.
+Tag teams form all the time in World Wrestling Entertainment and generally speaking, they earn a run with the tag team championship at one point or another.
 Some even achieve that goal within months of debuting.
 But about those who don't?

 In counting down the Top 50 WWE Tag Teams Who Never Got The Gold, we ranked them using the following criteria: